ajurasz/zed/README.md

 [Apache Camel](http://camel.apache.org/) based integration framework to provide smooth integration with the other enterprise systems.

-Your application deployed into the Zed platform can immediately communicate with the *Internet Of Things*.
+Armed with base backend services and with the powerful integration framework, your application deployed into the Zed platform can immediately communicate with the *Internet Of Things*.

 ### DevOps friendly